kylestetz/lissajous/README.md

 Lissajous is a tool for real time audio performance using Javascript.
 It wraps succinct tools for creating oscillators and samplers into a chainable API, allowing performers to build and improvise songs with a minimum of code.

-Lissajous exists entirely within the Javascript console & was designed for use with Google Chrome.
+Lissajous exists entirely within the Javascript console & was designed for use with Google Chrome or Firefox.

 #### [Play with Lissajous](http://lissajousjs.com)
-Requires the latest stable Chrome build & a relatively recent OS.
+Requires the latest stable Chrome or Firefox build & a relatively recent OS.
 If you have your own .wav files you can drop them in the window to load them into the environment!

 #### Watch a few demo videos
 - [01 - "performance"](https://www.youtube.com/watch?v=jBRqOp5ws58)